 From Interstate 84, take exit 64 to Highway 35.
 We typically head to our farthest out destination first and then turn around to hit the rest of our stops on the way home.

 First stop: Kiyokawa Family Orchards in Parkdale

 Started by a husband-and-wife team who met in a Japanese internment camp, Kiyokawa Family Orchards is now a third-generation family farm.
 Kiyokawa has an extremely large selection of truly excellent apples and pears.
-Pre-COVID, my family would easily spend an hour roaming the bins and sampling the delicious fruit.
-While you can’t taste the varieties this year, the extremely detailed labels can help you select just the right pick — whether you need fruit for baking, sauce, storage or just eating fresh.
+My family can easily spend an hour roaming the bins and sampling the delicious fruit.
+The extremely detailed labels can help you select just the right pick — whether you need fruit for baking, sauce, storage or just eating fresh.
 And the labels are accurate!
 We tasted the Crimson Crisp apples described as “explosive” and found it to be the perfect word for the puckery apple.
 You can also hit the orchards to pick fruit yourself.
-Kiyokawa has very clear COVID-19 procedures that limit the need for interaction with their staff and help keep everyone safe.
-(And, yes, the play fort is open for kids to run through.)
 Pro tip: Some of my favorite varieties include Butter pears, and Honeycrisp and Sweetie apples.

 Second stop: Draper Girls Country Farm in Mount Hood